-For Filipino minors (below 18 years old) traveling without their parents to a foreign country, please check the rules governing minor travel, as issued by the Department of Social Welfare and Development.
+Filipino minors (below 18 years old) traveling with companions who are not their parents/legal guardians must take note of additional requirements.
+Please check the rules governing minor tavel, as issued by the Department of Social Welfare and Development.

 For minors with foreign nationalities, please check the rules governing minor travel as issued by your respective governments.

 Infants below 8 days old will not be accepted for carriage.
 Children aged between 8 days old and below 2 years of age not occupying a seat shall be charged with a minimal handling fee.